-Principle 3 - Premises ✓ Standards met
+Principle 3 - Premises Standards met

-The pharmacy generally provides a safe and appropriate environment for the provision of pharmacy services.
+The pharmacy provides a safe and appropriate environment for the provision of pharmacy services.
 The pharmacy team protect private information and the pharmacy is secure and protected from unauthorised access.

 The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
-Boxes of stock were stored on the floor in the dispensary which may increase the risk of trip hazards to staff.
-The inspector gave advice about this.

-There was a sink available in the dispensary with hot and cold running water with sanitiser to allow for hand washing.
+There was a sink available in the dispensary and consultation room with hot and cold running water with sanitiser to allow for hand washing.
 Medicines were stored on the shelves in a generic and alphabetical manner.

 The consultation room was well soundproofed and patient confidential information was not accessible to the public.
+The consultation room door surface had broken off over time and this had been reported to the maintenance team.
 The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.

-Principle 4 - Services ✓ Standards met
+Principle 4 - Services Standards met